mozilla-iam/auth0-custom-lock/README.md

 ### Deploying code automatically

-The long-term plan is to have both development and production code deployed automatically via GitHub actions.
+The long-term plan is to have both development and production code deployed automatically via GitHub Actions.
 The process for that will be to tag the `master` branch with either a _version_-pre or _version_-prod tag.
 However, this currently only works for development.
 Until GitHub Actions have completed evaluation, deployments to production must be done manually via the process below.

 ### Deploying code manually ###

-It shouldn't be necessary to deploy code manually, as you can tag an old commit with a new tag to rebuild.
+It shouldn't be necessary to deploy development code manually, as you can tag a commit with a `_version_-pre` tag to rebuild.

-If you do need to deploy manually, you can install [act](https://github.com/nektos/act), and run `act --secret-file config/secrets.dev -j dev-build-and-deploy` or `act --secret-file config/secrets.prod -j prod-build-and-deploy`.
+If you do need to deploy manually (as is currently required for production), you can install [act](https://github.com/nektos/act) on a local machine, and run:
+`act --secret-file config/secrets.dev -j dev-build-and-deploy` or `act --secret-file config/secrets.prod -j prod-build-and-deploy`.